V-Sekai-fire/aria-character-core/decisions/170-arc-prize-risk-analysis.md

 This ADR provides comprehensive risk analysis for the ARC Prize 2025 solution defined in ADR-166, including technical gaps, resource constraints, competition-specific risks, and honest probability assessments for success scenarios.

+## Success Targets

+- **Minimum Viable:** 5-10% accuracy (basic competitive submission)
+- **Target Performance:** 15-20% accuracy (respectable showing)
+- **Stretch Goal:** 25%+ accuracy (approaching state-of-the-art)

+These targets are based on the current best performance of 34% accuracy and represent realistic expectations for a hybrid reasoning approach entering the competition.

 ## Critical Gaps and Failure Risks

 ### Fundamental Technical Gaps